NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6AB(B) removed
 - 4B doesn't push on block
 - 4A
-    - DEF window starts frame 10 and ends frame 27 (animation ends frame 42)
+    - DEF from frames 8-35, animation ends frame 51
     - Can activate on projectiles
 - Act4A teleports up and behind the opponent
 - 8B